 Orlando Museums & Art Galleries

 Everyone knows that Orlando is a magical place where you can enjoy fantastic lands, endless adventures and wondrous experiences you won’t find anywhere else.
-But with more than 12,000 years of documented history that includes Indigenous settlers, astronauts, African-American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.
+But with documented history that includes Indigenous settlers, astronauts, African-American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.

 Learn more: Orlando History